genov8/goprototype/README.md

 - `StartsWith` – Checks if a string starts with a prefix.
 - `EndsWith` – Checks if a string ends with a suffix.
 - `RemoveWhitespace` – Removes all whitespace.
+- `Replace` – Replaces all occurrences of a substring with another
+- `Repeat` – Repeats a string a specified number of times.

 ### Common
 Utility methods applicable to multiple types:
 - `Length` – Returns the length of a string or slice.
 - `Reverse` – Reverses a string or slice.
 - `Concat` – Concatenates strings or slices.
+- `Contains` – Checks if a string contains a substring.

 ---